CCOSTAN/Home-AssistantConfig/README.md

 * [Rokus](http://amzn.to/2dpn89c) for all streaming
 * [Samsung Smart TV](http://amzn.to/2efNNnq)
 * [Door Sensors (AEON Labs)](http://amzn.to/2e3xDxY)
-* [Garadget](http://amzn.to/2jQLpVQ) - Garage Door opener/sensor - "[Siri, are my garage doors closed?](https://pbs.twimg.com/media/C3cyJZSWAAAalPm.jpg:large)"
 * [iTeadStudio](https://www.itead.cc/) [goodies](https://twitter.com/ccostan/status/793119824008384512) - [SonOff](http://amzn.to/2l2sx8g) and a [Slampher](http://amzn.to/2l2gmIx)! -
 * [Aeon Labs AEDSB09104ZWUS Aeotec Z-Wave Smart Energy Monitor Meter](http://amzn.to/2l5wEDo) to measure energy usage in the home.
 * [Pi Zero](http://amzn.to/2ougZQ3) with [Wireless Nub](http://amzn.to/2q38rg4) running Pi-Hole and smacking down internet ads left and right!
-* [JuiceBox Pro 40 EVSE](http://amzn.to/2AIdSdx) - Used to Charge the Bolt EV.
-* [Chevy Bolt Electric Car](http://amzn.to/2DRP83a) - Monitor Charging status of Electric Vehicle.
 * [Epson ET-7700 Printer](http://amzn.to/2HaiBUK) - All Printing with HA monitored Ink levels.

-Lots of my gear comes from [BetaBound](https://goo.gl/0vxT8A) for Beta Testing and reviews.

 **Automations:** LEGACY SECTION being migrated up.
-* Monitor the reflection rates of [Garadget](http://amzn.to/2jQLpVQ) and notify when they being to drop too low when closed (indicating a shift in the controller)
-* Notifications when the garage door is left open at night or when we leave the house.

 * Leverage Alexa and Elekcity outlet to control Printer On/Off via Voice.
 Turns off automatically after 20 minutes.
 * Turn on lights during school days for a morning routine for the kids and wife.
 Has No School overide boolean in GUI.
 * Rainy days trigger extra light inside the house.